 - Feeling detached

 - Fear of losing control

 - Fear of dying

-Because the symptoms are so severe, many people who experience a panic attack may believe they are having a heart attack or other life-threatening illness.
+Because the symptoms can be quite severe, some people who experience a panic attack may believe they are having a heart attack or some other life-threatening illness.
 They may go to a hospital emergency department.
 Panic attacks may be expected, such as a response to a feared object, or unexpected, apparently occurring for no reason.
 The mean age for onset of panic disorder is 20-24.
 Panic attacks may occur with other mental disorders such as depression or PTSD.

 Phobias, Specific Phobia

 A specific phobia is excessive and persistent fear of a specific object, situation or activity that is generally not harmful.
 Patients know their fear is excessive, but they can't overcome it.
 These fears cause such distress that some people go to extreme lengths to avoid what they fear.
 Examples are public speaking, fear of flying or fear of spiders.